Create Yours

 Jeanette Winterson Quote: “I have met a great many people on their way towards God and I wonder why they have chosen to look for him rather than themselves.”

-Jeanette Winterson Quote: “The past is a grenade that explodes when thrown.”
+Jeanette Winterson Quote: “History is a madman’s museum.”

 PREV 1 2 3 4 5 6 7 8 9 10 NEXT